 How good is reporting?

-Given the data-driven approach to Chargify’s event-based billing system, you would expect extensive reporting from the platform.
-In terms of data volume, Chargify doesn’t disappoint, allowing you to monitor usage, subscriptions, billing and revenue in great detail.
+Given the data-driven approach to Maxio’s event-based billing system, you would expect extensive reporting from the platform.
+In terms of data volume, Maxio doesn’t disappoint, allowing you to monitor usage, subscriptions, billing and revenue in great detail.

 Subscription management tools don’t normally provide this level of insight into usage analytics and even fewer correlate them to revenue in such detail.

-The issue with Chargify’s reporting is that, despite the volume of data available to you, there’s a frustrating lack of filters to help you segment data and create custom reports.
+The issue with Maxio’s reporting is that, despite the volume of data available to you, there’s a frustrating lack of filters to help you segment data and create custom reports.

 This is a missed opportunity for a platform that has access to granular data and the reports available by default show the company knows how to present insights effectively – it just needs to give customers the freedom to do it on their own terms.

-Chargify is a powerful subscription management platform for enterprise B2B SaaS companies running an events-based billing model.
-If you want to take usage-based pricing to the next level and charge customers for completing actions that drive real value to their business, then Chargify captures the data and provides all the tools you need.
+Maxio is a powerful subscription management platform for enterprise B2B SaaS companies running an events-based billing model.
+If you want to take usage-based pricing to the next level and charge customers for completing actions that drive real value to their business, then Maxio captures the data and provides all the tools you need.

 #4: Billsby: The free, unlimited subscription platform for SaaS